PouryaFahimi/Spacecraft-game/README.md

 ### Instalation

 Just clone the repository, run the `.exe` file and enjoy.
+There is a surprise ;)

 ## Game detailes